 A typical case is a Google Doc that needs to be filled out individually by each respondent.
 Collaborators can enter the details in their own copy of the document without corrupting the original.

 You won’t have to ask them to make a copy.
 Simply follow these steps and the copy will be made automatically for them.
-This hack works for all Google Drive tools: Docs, Sheets, and Slides.

 - Open the Google Drive document you want to share.